 I’m proud to brag that my fabulous client GetOutfitted stole the prize and took home the Olympic gold!
-When I say gold I’m referring to a rainbow-wrapped PPC gift basket of $25K to spend in Google AdWords for 2014, plus a one-year subscription for WordStream’s PPC Advisor software to help Kristi Anderson, VP of Marketing at Get Outfitted, spend this budget to maximize sales.
+When I say gold I’m referring to a rainbow-wrapped PPC gift basket of $25K to spend in Google Ads (formerly known as Google AdWords) for 2014, plus a one-year subscription for the WordStream Advisor software to help Kristi Anderson, VP of Marketing at Get Outfitted, spend this budget to maximize sales.

 Even though this was not included in the prize details (big mistake), Kristi also received me!
 I’ve made myself available to provide a plethora of PPC support for her account this year.